 According to Psychology Today (2018), “Gender dysphoria (formerly gender identity disorder) is defined by strong, persistent feelings of identification with the opposite gender and discomfort with one’s own assigned sex that results in significant distress or impairment.
 People with gender dysphoria desire to live as members of the opposite sex and often dress and use mannerisms associated with the other gender.”

-At birth, Lily was born as male and her birth name was Masao, which is very masculine.
+Lily was assigned male at birth and her birth name was Masao, which is very masculine.
 But she hates being called “Masao” by her father.
-Even as a zombie, she still seems to really dislike that name.
+Even as a zombie, she still seems to dislike that name.
 During her first life and her afterlife, Lily dressed as a girl and acted very feminine.
-We also see her disdain for her biological male gender.
+We also see her disdain for her biological male sex.

 In Episode 8, during a flash back, Lily gets extremely upset when she sees leg hair growing.
 At that point, she was still a child and was starting the first stages of puberty.
 But Lily vehemently declared she didn’t want to grow up, since it would mean becoming less feminine.
 But the final blow was when Lily saw facial hair.
 She was already physically and mentally exhausted because she was being overworked as a child actress.
 When she saw that facial hair, it threatened to completely dissolve her identity as a girl.
 She became so distraught that she died of shock.